Koo Jeong A

 Koo Jeong A is a South-Korean born mixed-media and installation artist.

+Early life and education

+Koo was born on 13 March 1967.

 Koo studied at the Ecole des Beaux-Arts in Paris.

-They worked as an artist-in-residence in the Augarten Contemporary in 2002.
+Work

-Their work has included still and moving images, sound and scent, found objects, the natural environment, and site-specific installation.
+Koo's work has included still and moving images, sound and scent, found objects, the natural environment, and site-specific installation.
 The New York Times referred to their work as having diverse influences and themes of childhood longing.
 Art in America called their work "focused", "quiet", and "quirky."

+Koo was an artist-in-residence in the Augarten Contemporary, part of the Österreichische Galerie Belvedere in Vienna, in 2002.